IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 #### Multiple Selection

-To enable multiple row selection in [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) you just need to set [`rowSelection`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#rowSelection) property to `multiple`.
+To enable multiple row selection in [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) just set [`rowSelection`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#rowSelection) property to `multiple`.
 This will enable a row selector field on each row and in the @@igComponent header.
 The row selector allows users to select multiple rows, with the selection persisting through scrolling, paging, and data operations such as sorting and filtering.
-The row also can be selected when you click over some cell.
+The row also can be selected when you click over some cell or press *space* key when cell is focused.
 If you have selected one row and click over some other holding *shift* key, this will select the whole range of rows.
-In this selection mode when you click over single row, the previos selected rows are deselected.
-If you *click* and hold *ctrl* key, the row will be selected and the previos selection will be preserved.
+In this selection mode when you click over single row, the previous selected rows are deselected.
+If you *click* and hold *ctrl* key, the row will be selected and the previous selection will be preserved.

 @@if (igxName === 'IgxGrid') {
 ```html